dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### Issue 13: `feat(engine): Implement asynchronous persistence and resume`

+**Related Issues:**
+- Parent Epic: #21 - Execute multi-step workflows
+- Design: #98 - Design(exec): A General-Purpose Workflow Engine for Multi-Repo Automation
+- Depends On: Issues 3, 6 (execution engine and containerization required)

 **Description:**
-Implement long-running step support with container persistence and workflow resumption.
+Implement long-running step support with container persistence and workflow resumption as designed in #98.

+**Background:**
+Long-running steps enable workflows that include operations like builds, deployments, or integration tests that may run for extended periods.
+This feature supports container persistence and workflow resumption across system restarts, essential for reliable automation in production environments.

 **Implementation Details:**
 - Add `long_running: true` step support